 Yes.
 Magnesium supplements, including magnesium citrate, are beneficial for the treatment of constipation and other gastrointestinal issues in children (10).

-Magnesium is an essential mineral required for the proper growth of children during their formative years.
+Magnesium for kids is an essential mineral required for the proper growth of during their formative years.
 Having adequate magnesium levels in the body supports several vital processes, including nerve signals, bone development, and regulation of blood sugars and blood pressure in children.
 Therefore, you may include foods rich in magnesium, such as potatoes, bananas, and spinach, in your child’s meal plan.
 However, if your child displays signs of magnesium deficiency, such as muscle twitching, aches, and fatigue, you must consult a doctor to facilitate timely diagnosis and treatment to prevent complications.

 Infographic: Drugs That Can Interfere With The Efficacy Of Magnesium